terencechain/consensus-specs/specs/_features/ePBS/validator.md

 ### Lookahead

-The beacon chain shufflings are designed to provide a minimum of 1 epoch lookahead on the validator's upcoming committee assignments for attesting dictated by the shuffling and slot.
+The beacon chain shufflings are designed to provide a minimum of 1 epoch lookahead on the validator's upcoming ptc assignments for attesting dictated by the shuffling and slot.

-Note that this lookahead does not apply to proposing, which must be checked during the epoch in question.
+[New in ePBS]

 `get_ptc_assignment` should be called at the start of each epoch to get the assignment for the next epoch (`current_epoch + 1`).
 A validator should plan for future assignments by noting their assigned ptc committee slot and planning to participate in the ptc committee subnet.

+[Modified in MaxEB]

-Specifically a validator should:
+a validator should:
 * Find peers of the pubsub topic `beacon_attestation_{subnet_id}`.
-    * If the validator is assigned to be an aggregator for the slot (see `is_aggregator()`) [Modified in MaxEB], then subscribe to the topic.
+    * If the validator is assigned to be an aggregator for the slot (see `is_aggregator()`)[Modified in MaxEB], then subscribe to the topic.

 ### Inclusion list proposal

 ePBS introduces forward inclusion list.
 The detail design is described in this [post](https://ethresear.ch/t/no-free-lunch-a-new-inclusion-list-design/16389)
-Proposer is introduced to construct and broadcast `InclusionList` alongside `SignedBeaconBlock`.
+Proposer must construct and broadcast `InclusionList` alongside `SignedBeaconBlock`.
-- Proposer for slot `N` submits `SignedBeaconBlock` and in parallel submits `InclusionList` to be included at the beginning of slot `N+1`.
+- Proposer for slot `N` submits `SignedBeaconBlock` and in parallel submits `InclusionList` to be included at the beginning of slot `N+1` builder.
-- Within `InclusionList`, `Transactions` are list of transactions that the proposer wants to include at the beginning of slot `N+1`.
+- Within `InclusionList`, `Transactions` are list of transactions that the proposer wants to include at the beginning of slot `N+1` builder.
 - Within `inclusionList`, `Summaries` are lists consisting on addresses sending those transactions and their gas limits.
-The summaries are signed by the proposer.
+The summaries are signed by the proposer `N`.
-- Proposer is allowed to send many of these pairs that aren't committed to its beacon block so no double proposing slashing is involved.
+- Proposer may  send many of these pairs that aren't committed to its beacon block so no double proposing slashing is involved.

 #### Constructing the inclusion list

-To obtain an inclusion, a block proposer building a block on top of a `state` must take the following actions:
+To obtain an inclusion list, a block proposer building a block on top of a `state` must take the following actions:

 1. Retrieve inclusion list from execution layer by calling `get_execution_inclusion_list`.

-2. Call `build_inclusion_list` to get `InclusionList`.
+2. Call `build_inclusion_list` to build `InclusionList`.

 ```python
 def build_inclusion_list(state: BeaconState, inclusion_list_response: GetInclusionListResponse, block_slot: Slot, privkey: int) -> InclusionList: